azat-co/practicalnode/chapter1/chapter1.md

 exports.messages = messages
 ```

-You can use `let` or `var` for `messages` in the module above, but `const` makes more sense since we are not updating this object, and can use an extra safety of `const` (respects the logical scope and prevents re-declaration). `const` will still allow you to modify object properties.
+You can use `let` or `var` for `messages` in the module above, but `const` makes more sense since we are not updating this object, and can use an extra safety of `const`, which respects the logical scope and prevents re-declaration. `const` will still allow you to modify object properties.

 While in the file where we import the aforementioned script (assuming the path and the file name is `route/messages.js`), write the following: